 - Harvest on time.
 Don’t let mature grain stand in the field.

-- If you are in the NC coastal plain, ideal varieties will have resistance to powdery mildew, leaf rust, and soilborne mosaic virus.
+- If you are in the North Carolina coastal plain, ideal varieties will have resistance to powdery mildew and leaf rust.

-- If you are in the NC tidewater, choose varieties with resistance to leaf rust and soilborne mosaic virus.
+- If you are in the North Carolina tidewater, choose varieties with resistance to leaf rust.

 - If wheat is being produced for the baking industry, it is a good idea to check variety selection with the end user.

-Hessian fly pupae summer over in wheat residues, so planting into or even near old wheat stubble is a good way to get a Hessian fly infestation in a new wheat crop.
-The best way to avoid a Hessian fly problem is to plant at least one field (or 1⁄4-mile) away from last year’s wheat stubble and avoid planting near an early-planted wheat cover crop.
+Hessian fly pupae oversummer in wheat residues, so planting into or even near old wheat stubble is a good way to get a Hessian fly infestation in a new wheat crop.
+The best way to avoid a Hessian fly problem is to plant at least one field (or one-fourth mile) away from last year’s wheat stubble, and to avoid planting near an early-planted wheat cover crop.

-Finally, fields in which infections by soilborne mosaic virus or wheat spindle-streak mosaic virus have ever been identified require special consideration.
+Finally, fields in which infections by soilborne mosaic virus or wheat spindle-streak mosaic virus have been identified require special consideration.
 These two viruses are vectored by a soil dwelling microorganism.
 Of the two viruses, soilborne mosaic virus is the more damaging to yield.
-Once the virus and microorganism are present in a field, there are no practical ways to eliminate them.
-There are excellent wheat varieties that have resistance to one or both of these diseases, and a field known to have one or both viruses should be either planted with an appropriately resistant variety (see the Wheat Variety Performance and Recommendations SmartGrains Newsletter) or removed from small-grain production.
+Once the virus and microorganism occur in a field, there are no practical ways to eliminate them.
+There are excellent wheat varieties that have resistance to one or both of these diseases.
+A field known to have one or both viruses should either be planted with an appropriately resistant variety (see the Wheat Variety Disease Packages) or removed from small grain production.

 Essentially all weed control in organic wheat must be achieved in seedbed preparation before planting.
 Little to no cultivation is used in wheat after planting to kill emerging weeds, but a rotary hoe or tine weeder can be used before the crop emerges and again at the one-to-three-leaf stage.
 However, weeds usually cause fewer problems in wheat than in corn or soybeans because wheat is a strong competitor against weeds and is drilled in narrow rows that quickly shade the soil.
-This is especially true of wheat that is planted near the dates shown in Figure 1 in the Wheat Variety Performance and Recommendations SmartGrains Newsletter.
+This is especially true of wheat that is planted near the dates shown in Figure 4-1.
 Most wheat drills are set to plant rows that are 6 to 8 inches apart.
 Organic producers may want to take advantage of row spacing as narrow as 4 inches to help the wheat outcompete winter annual weeds.
-Avoid planting organic wheat in fields with Italian ryegrass or wild garlic problems as these weeds can lead to quality problems in the harvested grain.
+Avoid planting organic wheat in fields with italian ryegrass or wild garlic problems as these weeds can lead to quality problems in the harvested grain.
 Also, use caution with hairy vetch as a cover crop in fields where wheat will be planted because hairy vetch that reseeds can contaminate wheat grain with seeds that are similar in size and weight and that are difficult to separate.
-See Chapter 7 for more information on weed management in organic production systems.
+See Chapter 10: Weed Management, for more information on weed management in organic production systems.

 Aphids are small sucking insects that colonize small grains early in the season and may build up in the spring or fall.
-They injure the plants by sucking sap or by transmitting BYDV.
-Aphid populations are usually kept in check by weather conditions (such as freezing temperatures in late fall) and biological control agents, such as lady beetles, parasitic wasps, syrphid fly maggots, and fungal pathogens, which are often abundant in small grains.
+They injure the plants by sucking sap or by transmitting barley yellow dwarf virus (BYDV).
+Aphid populations are usually kept in check by weather conditions (such as freezing temperatures in late fall) and biological control agents, including lady beetles, parasitic wasps, syrphid fly maggots, and fungal pathogens, which are often abundant in small grains.
 Consequently, direct yield reductions due only to aphid feeding are rare.
 On the other hand, BYDV can be a serious problem, especially when it is transmitted to wheat plants in the fall.
-Because cold temperatures kill aphids, planting near or after the first freeze (see Figure 1, Wheat Variety Performance and Recommendations SmartGrains Newsletter) is a good way to avoid early aphid feeding and BYDV infections.
-If BYDV has been a problem in the past, selecting wheat varieties that are resistant to it may also be valuable (see the Wheat Variety Performance and Recommendations SmartGrains Newsletter).
+Because cold temperatures kill aphids, planting near or after the first freeze (see Figure 4-1) is a good way to avoid early aphid feeding and BYDV infections.
+If BYDV has been a problem in the past, selecting wheat varieties that are resistant to it may also be valuable (see the Wheat Variety Disease Packages).

 Cereal leaf beetle

 The cereal leaf beetle has one generation each year, and both the adult and larval stages eat leaf tissue on wheat and oats.
 They also feed on barley, triticale, or rye.
 Leaf feeding by larvae during April and May can reduce yields.
 Cereal leaf beetle adults are attracted to poorly-tillered wheat fields.
 Management practices that lead to densely-tillered stands by mid-February can help to reduce the risk of having a cereal leaf beetle infestation.
-These practices include planting on-time, using high quality seed planted at recommended seeding rates, making sure that pre-plant fertility is adequate for rapid fall growth, and applying a split nitrogen application in February and March if additional tillering is needed in the spring.
+These practices include planting on time, using high-quality seed planted at recommended seeding rates, making sure that preplant fertility is adequate for rapid fall growth, and applying a split nitrogen application in February and March if additional tillering is needed in the spring.
 Insecticides approved for organic production (such as a spinosad or pyrethrin) and labeled for cereal leaf beetle may be applied in emergency situations.
-Although spinosad will provide adequate control of light infestations, it will not provide adequate control when cereal leaf beetle populations are high.
+However, while spinosad will provide adequate control of light infestations, it will not provide adequate control when cereal leaf beetle populations are high.

-In many wheat producing regions, a “fly free date” has been established to guide growers in planting after the first freeze has killed the Hessian fly adults.
+- In many wheat-producing regions a “fly-free date” has been established to guide growers in planting after the first freeze has killed the Hessian fly adults.
 This approach has not worked in North Carolina because our first freeze is highly unpredictable and may not even happen until it is too late to plant.
-Instead it is a good idea to plant wheat on or after the dates in Figure 1, Wheat Variety Performance and Recommendations SmartGrains Newsletter.
+Instead, it is a good idea to plant wheat on or after the dates in Figure 4-1.

-If Hessian fly pressure is anticipated, selection of wheat varieties resistant to Hessian fly biotype-L is a good idea (see the Wheat Variety Performance and Recommendations SmartGrains Newsletter).
+- If Hessian fly pressure is anticipated, selection of wheat varieties resistant to Hessian fly biotype-L is a good idea (see the Wheat Variety Disease Packages).

 The best disease management tactic for organic producers is to avoid diseases in the first place by selecting wheat varieties with good resistance packages.
-Excellent small grain disease information and assistance with disease identification can be found in Small Grain Disease Management in the Small Grain Production Guide.
+Table 4-1 contains a list of commercially available wheat varieties and their disease ratings based on screening data within the past three years.
 When planning for an organic small grain crop, variety selection and cultural practices should include consideration of the following diseases.

 Barley yellow dwarf virus

-Because cold temperatures kill the aphids that vector BYDV in the fall, planting near or after the first freeze (see Figure 1, Wheat Variety Performance and Recommendations SmartGrains Newsletter) is a good way to avoid BYDV infections.
-If BYDV has been a problem in the past, selecting wheat varieties that are resistant to it may also be valuable (see the Wheat Variety Performance and Recommendations SmartGrains Newsletter).
+Because cold temperatures kill the aphids that vector BYDV in the fall, planting near or after the first freeze (see Figure 4-1) is a good way to avoid BYDV infections.
 Avoid planting into unincorporated light-colored residues of corn or other crops, as these attract aphids.

-One of the most yield-limiting factors in NC wheat production is powdery mildew.
-This is especially true in the NC coastal plain and southern piedmont and some NC tidewater areas.
+One of the most yield-limiting factors in North Carolina wheat production is powdery mildew.
+This is especially true in North Carolina’s coastal plain, southern piedmont, and some tidewater areas.
 Conventional producers often do not consider powdery mildew in their planning because they can rely on foliar fungicides to control the disease if it occurs.
 Organic producers do not have that luxury.

-Leaf rust is a foliar disease that attacks wheat late in the growing season.
-Although leaf rust can occur anywhere in North Carolina, it is most likely to be a problem in the NC coastal plain and tidewater.
+Leaf rust is a foliar disease that attacks wheat late in the growing season; some leaf rust can therefore be tolerated.
+While leaf rust can occur anywhere in North Carolina, it is most likely to be a problem in the coastal plain and tidewater.
 Conventional producers rely on foliar fungicides to protect the crop from this disease.
-Organic producers must select varieties with good resistance to leaf rust.
-Organic producers, especially those in the NC tidewater, should try to select varieties that have a combination of powdery mildew and leaf rust resistance.
-Variety resistance to leaf rust also deteriorates from year to year, so organic producers should check the most recent variety ratings every year before ordering seed.
+Organic producers must select varieties with at least some resistance to leaf rust (rating of moderately susceptible, moderately resistant, or resistant).
+Organic producers, especially those in the coastal plain, should try to select varieties that have a combination of powdery mildew and leaf rust resistance.
+As with powdery mildew, variety resistance to leaf rust also deteriorates from year to year, so organic producers should check the most recent variety ratings every year before ordering seed.

 Loose smut symptoms occur between heading and maturity.
-Infected seeds appear normal.
-The fungus, which is found inside the embryo of the seed, will grow within the plant from germination until the seed heads emerge and smutted grains appear.
+Infected seed appears normal.
+The fungus, which is found inside the seed’s embryo, will grow within the plant from germination until the seed heads emerge and smutted grains appear.
 Therefore, symptoms from an infection that occurs in one year will not be seen until plants from the infected seed mature in another year.
 Because loose smut is seedborne, control measures focus on the seed to be planted.
 Certified seed fields are inspected for loose smut, and strict standards are enforced.
 Seed from fields with loose smut are rejected.
-So using certified seed is a highly effective way to avoid loose smut.
+Therefore, using certified seed is a highly effective way to avoid loose smut.
 Organic producers who use farmer-saved seed should never plant seed from a crop infected with loose smut.